Results determine whether you can graduate, progress within your course, or may have won an award.

 If your appeal is rejected, you will be informed via email.

-If your appeal is upheld, one of the following can occur:
+If your appeal is upheld, you will be informed via email and one of the following can occur:

 - Your assessment is remarked.